VoxelPrompt: A Vision Agent for End-to-End Medical Image Analysis: Methods

+\vxp processes volumes~$\invols$ in response to a text prompt~$\prompt$.
+A language model agent $\agent$ translates the prompt into Python code executed in a persistent environment $\Omega$, invoking actions involving mathematical computation, morphological operations, and interface interaction.
+A core function set runs a jointly trained vision network directed by the agent to perform vision operations.
+Figure~\ref{fig:method-example} summarizes this framework and outlines an example use-case.
+We provide low-level implementation details in Appendix~\ref{appendix-implementation}.

+\subpara{Agent} The agent~$\agent$ produces code iteratively, with each step building on outcomes of prior actions.
+At step~$i$, it generates executable code~$\code_i = \agent(\state_i)$ based on a state representation~$\state_i \in \real^{\ell,d}$ with sequence length~$\ell$ and embedding dimension~$d$.
+The code runs in environment~$\Omega$, which preserves variables across steps.
+Intermediate results from~$\Omega$ can be read and embedded into a representation~$z_i$ and incorporated into the next state $\mu_{i+1} = \mu_i \cat z_i$, where~$\cat$ denotes sequence concatenation.
+The initial state~$\state_1$ encodes the prompt~$\prompt$ and acquisition date metadata for each volume~$v \in \invols$.
+This loop of code generation, execution, and feedback continues until a stopping code signals completion.

+\subpara{Vision Network} Several functions in environment~$\Omega$ invoke a shared convolutional vision network, consisting of an input feature encoder $\encvols = \enc(\invols, \phi)$ and a volume generator~$\outvols = \gen(\encvols, \phi)$.
+The latent embeddings~$\phi$ are produced by the agent, passed as arguments to the functions, and condition the vision network for a specific goal.
+For example, they might direct the vision network to segment the edema around the lesion in the frontal lobe.
+Vision network outputs $\encvols$,~$\outvols$ can then be further processed by downstream actions to execute the user prompt.
-Specifically, for voxel features~$a_s \in \real^c$ in volume stream~$s$, computed by a convolutional layer with~$c$ output channels, we concatenate~$a_s$ with stream-specific~$\phi_s$ along the channel dimension.
-We then use a fully-connected layer to yield~$a'_s \in \real^c$.
-At a given spatial location, we stack corresponding voxel representations~$a'_s$ across~$S$ streams to construct~$A' \in \real^{S,c}$.
-We interact streams in~$A'$ using an attention mechanism with dimension~$b$:

-where~$Q, K, V \in \real^{S,b}$ are linear transformations of~$A$, and fully-connected layer~$f$ projects the output to~$\real^{S,c}$.
-We then separate $B$ back into stream-specific voxel features.
+\looseness=-1 \subpara{Volume Interaction} The vision subnetworks share information across an arbitrary number of input volumes using an attention mechanism.
+Each input volume~$v$ is processed by~$\enc$ (or its encoding~$\encvols_v$ processed by~$\gen$), producing individual \textit{streams} of intermediate activations from each volume that interact with each other at each layer.
+Specifically, for voxel features~$a_s \in \real^c$ in volume stream~$s$, we concatenate~$a_s$ with stream-specific~$\phi_s$, and use a fully-connected layer to yield~$a'_s \in \real^c$.
+We then stack corresponding voxel representations~$a'_s$ across~$S$ streams to construct~$A' \in \real^{S,c}$.
+We interact streams in~$A'$ using attention with dimension~$b$: $B = f (\text{softmax} (Q K^T b^{-1/2})V) + A,$ where~$Q, K, V \in \real^{S,b}$ are learnable linear transformations of~$A$, and fully-connected layer~$f$ projects the output to~$\real^{S,c}$.
+We then separate $B$ into stream-specific voxel features for each volume.

-\subpara{Interpretable Volume Encodings} For each volume~$v$ passed through~$\enc$, we reduce the spatial dimensions of the deepest layer output using a global max operator.
-We pass these pooled features through a fully-connected layer to compute~$\varepsilon_v^\circ \in \real^d$.
-When a \textit{read} instruction is executed on a set of volume encodings~$\encvols$ defined in~$\environ$, we concatenate each~$\varepsilon_v^\circ \in \encvols$ into the feedback embeddings~$z$.